Cerebellum-Network/Freeport-Smart-Contracts/docs/davinciParts/SimpleExchange.md

 Accept an offer, paying the price per unit for an amount of NFTs.

-The offer must have been created beforehand by offerToSell.
+The offer must have been created beforehand by makeOffer.

 The same authorization as safeTransferFrom apply to the buyer (sender or approved operator)..